 I attended Stonehill College, which was a short drive from my hometown, for my undergraduate studies in Criminology and Political Science.
-During my time at Stonehill I interned at the local District Attorney’s Office within the Domestic Violence Unit.
+During my time at Stonehill, I interned at the local D.A.'s Office within the Domestic Violence Unit.
 This is where I first saw how the law can impact people’s lives for the better.
-After graduating from Stonehill, I interned at the Victim Rights Law Center (VRLC) in Boston.
+After graduating from Stonehill, I interned at the VRLC.
 My internship at the VRLC allowed me to help victims of sexual violence, further solidifying my desire to attend law school.

-This Northern girl was fortunate enough to attend law school at the University of North Carolina.
+This Northern girl was fortunate enough to attend law school at the University of North Carolina at Chapel Hill.
 I ventured out of my comfort zone to pursue my legal education, but I ended up finding the home I never knew I was looking for.
 I fell in love with North Carolina and decided to make roots of my own here.
 My parents and brother were captivated by the South as well and moved to South Carolina during my second year of law school.

 At UNC I learned about the law through experiences.
-Through my summer internships at the North Carolina Coalition Against Domestic Violence and here at McIlveen Family Law, I learned how to advocate for my clients’ interests.
+Through my summer internships in Domestic Violence and here at McIlveen Family Law, I learned how to advocate for my clients’ interests.
 In addition to my summer internships, I interned with a Family Court judge during the academic year.
 I also participated in the Domestic and Sexual Violence Clinic at UNC, which allowed me to gain courtroom experience under the supervision of my professor.
 These experiences gave me passion, drive, and skills that I will bring to your case.